 1. What’s a Juul?

 It’s a so-called vaping device containing a battery that heats nicotine liquid.
 The user inhales nicotine, an addictive alkaloid present in tobacco, and exhales aerosol.
 There’s no burning tobacco and thus no smoke or tar.
 The Juul has a sleek design.
 It’s made of brushed aluminum and resembles a USB flash drive.
 Because it’s small, the underage vaper can palm it, discreetly take a hit when a teacher or parent isn’t looking, and breathe the aerosol into a sleeve or collar.
-And, like many other vaping devices, its refills have come in tasty flavors such as mango and mint.
+And, like many other vaping devices, its refills come in tasty flavors such as mango and creme.